bufbuild-ru/docs/docs/bsr/generated-sdks/sdk-documentation/index.md

 # SDK documentation

 Generated SDKs are largely self-documenting.
 They include complete instructions for installing via the relevant package manager, or downloading an archive if that's not available.
-Some SDKs also provide a [generated API reference](#api-reference).In addition, you can add a "Getting started" guide to your SDKs to provide additional context to users.
+Some SDKs also provide a [generated API reference](#api-reference).

+In addition, you can add a "Getting started" guide to your SDKs to provide additional context to users.

 ## Getting started guide

-Each SDK provides an open-text Markdown editor for the guide, allowing you to customize the content for the associated plugin.You must be a BSR instance admin or have the `Owner` or `Admin` [role](../../admin/roles/#organization-roles) in the module's parent organization to access the editor.
+Each SDK provides an open-text Markdown editor for the guide, allowing you to customize the content for the associated plugin.

+You must be a BSR instance admin or have the `Owner` or `Admin` [role](../../admin/roles/#organization-roles) in the module's parent organization to access the editor.

 ### Add a guide